sanserna/rule-of-thumb/README.md

 ## Backend Build

-Run `build-api` to build the project.
+Run `yarn build-api` to build the project.
 The build artifacts will be stored in the `api_dist/` directory.